fritshoogland-yugabyte/yb_stats/README.md

 The main types of data are 'value' and 'latency' type statistics.
 - The 'value' type consists of a statistic name and a value.
 The value can be time, bytes, a number of occurences, etc. Also the value can be a counter or a gauge (absolute number).
-- The 'latency' type consists of a statistic name and total_count (number of times the statistic is triggered), total_sum (total time in microseconds), which are both counters.
+- The 'countsum' type consists of a statistic name and total_count (number of times the statistic is triggered), total_sum (total time in microseconds), which are both counters.
 The statistics also includes min, mean, max and several percentiles.
 These are absolute values (obviously).

 The goal of yb_stats is to capture this information and show it or store it, to learn and help with performance investigations.
 Another goal is to make this a support package (hence the CSV format), which allows a client to capture all current available information and transport it to Yugabyte for review.